 firstname.lastname@example.org or 03 9637 3179.

-Officers and their delegates must keep file notes of any communications with schools and parents.
+You and your delegates must keep file notes of any communications with schools and parents.
 These file notes should be signed and dated.

-When sending a school enrolment notice the officer should ensure:
+When sending a school enrolment notice you should ensure:

 - all fields are complete